 Cruise without Worrying?
 Regular reading times help train writers for concentration.
 Writers must apply daily attention and intense effort to hone their craft.
 Reading increases focus for drafting, proofreading and revision.

 Fringe Art?
-Using the right words helps deliver messages.
+Finding the right words helps deliver messages.
 Creative phrasing adds impact to stimulate understanding.
 Reading exposes materials of relevance.
-Professional writing skills advance slowly with persistent practice.
+Professional writing skills advance with persistent practice.

 Make time to read.
 When writers read, they improve composition skills.
 Inspection expands vocabulary for word selection.
-Readers learn to distinguish subtleties of position and observation points behind storytelling.
+Position, observation points and other subtleties are uncovered.
+These strengthen storytelling skills.

 Loud and Proud?
-Music may help reading relaxation.
-In addition to word processing and word generating software, there are free applications to block distractions and organize and record thoughts, among other functions.
+Music may help relaxation.
+In addition to word processing and word generating software, free applications abound to block distractions and organize or record thoughts.
+New functions are surfacing.

 Break the Rules?
-Use tools to write.
+Writing tools exist.
 Apple offers Tablo to give writers a place where they can read, write and connect with colleagues.
 Writers can publish and promote books with Amazon's Kindle Direct Publishing.

 Mind of a Chef?
 Books offered for sale may be borrowed from Kindle Owners' Lending Library.
-This helps writers and keeps costs down for bookworms.
-Writers get paid for borrowed books read to completion.
+This keeps costs down for bookworms.
+Writers get a bonus payment each time their books are borrowed and read to completion.

 Pair of Aces?
 Free books are available for borrowing online and from local libraries.
 Writers should seek every opportunity for habitual reading.
-Reciprocity is generated by providing an audience for these productions.
+Reciprocity may be generated by providing an audience for colleagues.

 Read to Write Better

 Step by Step?
-Reading must come first, like in school.
-A writer must appreciate the simplicity and impact of time-tested systems used to reach the masses.
+Reading comes first, like in school.
+A writer learns to appreciate the simplicity and impact of time-tested systems used to reach the masses.
 Billboards, banners or signs cannot be turned off or put down.

 Another Conversation?
-Past books are motivating.
-Revisiting books you've read and loved gives fresh reminder of absorbing features.
-Devouring effective material lends enthusiasm and vigor to crafts for the literary world.
+Past books can be motivating.
+Revisiting books already read and loved gives fresh reminder of absorbing features.
+Devouring effective material lends enthusiasm and vigor to the literary world craft.

 Extension?
 Computer-generated formulas accelerate reading speed and precision.
 Some texts are designed for Speed Reading.
 Scanning or skipping over confusing, cumbersome content may give lessons in how not to write.